 If you are interested in planet Earth—how it developed its present features and what may happen to it in the future, how it functions as a complex physical and chemical system and why we should care, where life originated and how and why our planet supports us, how the environment works and how what we do affects the world around us—a major in geology may be right for you.

 Colby’s setting provides an intriguing and exciting area for field study, allowing students to integrate field and laboratory experiences.
-Students are encouraged to work on independent and honors projects in which they develop ways of actively examining and interpreting observational data.
-Majors are expected to undertake and complete independent research as part of their undergraduate training, and such opportunities are offered routinely during the summer by departmental faculty at Colby and abroad.
+Students are encouraged to work on independent and honors projects in which they develop ways of actively examining and interpreting observational data, and such opportunities are offered routinely during the summer by departmental faculty at Colby and abroad.

 Fieldwork is an integral part of many courses and introduces students to various aspects of local and regional geology.
 Multi-day off-campus trips also are scheduled regularly to localities and areas of particular geologic interest, such as the Hartford Basin of Connecticut, the Mohawk Valley or Catskill Mountains of New York, the classic Joggins and Brule localities in Nova Scotia, and late Paleozoic rocks of New Brunswick.
 The department also provides off-campus international experiences, including study in Bermuda.